EnEmerson/rotten-tomatoes-web-scraping/README.md

 * ~~List of cast members~~

-### From the NEWS AND INTERVIEWS section:

-* List of HTML Links to each article

 ### From the CRITIC REVIEWS section:

 * Go into "View All Critic Reviews" link and retrieve the info for each review